 The Attack Vector “BlueBorne” Exposes Almost Every Connected Device

 Armis Labs revealed a new attack vector endangering major mobile, desktop, and IoT operating systems, including Android, iOS, Windows, and Linux, and the devices using them.
-The new vector is dubbed “BlueBorne”, as it spread through the air (airborne) and attacks devices via Bluetooth.
+The new vector is dubbed “BlueBorne,” as it can spread through the air (airborne) and attack devices via Bluetooth.
 Armis has also disclosed eight related zero-day vulnerabilities, four of which are classified as critical.
 BlueBorne allows attackers to take control of devices, access corporate data and networks, penetrate secure “air-gapped” networks, and spread malware laterally to adjacent devices.
 Armis reported these vulnerabilities to the responsible actors, and is working with them as patches are being identified and released.

 Here is a quick overview of how BlueBorne works:

 BlueBorne is an attack vector by which hackers can leverage Bluetooth connections to penetrate and take complete control over targeted devices.
 BlueBorne affects ordinary computers, mobile phones, and the expanding realm of IoT devices.
 The attack does not require the targeted device to be paired to the attacker’s device, or even to be set on discoverable mode.
 Armis Labs has identified eight zero-day vulnerabilities so far, which indicate the existence and potential of the attack vector.
 Armis believes many more vulnerabilities await discovery in the various platforms using Bluetooth.
 These vulnerabilities are fully operational, and can be successfully exploited, as demonstrated in our research.
 The BlueBorne attack vector can be used to conduct a large range of offenses, including remote code execution as well as Man-in-The-Middle attacks.